-H OW do the public finances in the UK compare to those in other countries?
+How do the public finances in the UK compare to those in other countries?
 To answer this question we can look at the data for 42 industrial countries produced by the Organisation for Economic Cooperation and Development (OECD).
 Unfortunately, the OECD data are not directly comparable with that we have presented so far: for example, the OECD does not cover public corporations, while it defines spending and revenue somewhat differently.
-These comparisons are from the first year coronavirus hit public finances worldwide.
-The impact of the pandemic has varied hugely between countries and has led to most countries shifting significantly from their usual fiscal position.
+The impact of the pandemic, war in Ukraine and subsequent energy price spikes has varied hugely between countries and has led to most countries shifting significantly from their usual fiscal position.
 The impact on the UK's public finances in particular was comparatively large.

-Those caveats aside:
+Those caveats aside, in 2022:

-- The UK government raises slightly less revenue relative to national income than the majority of other industrial countries more than the US, Japan and Korea, but less than Scandinavian countries like Denmark and Norway. - Public spending as a share of national income in the UK is slightly above the average of other industrial countries the UK spends much more than Japan and Korea, but much less than Finland or France. - Spending just above the international average, but raising less in revenue, leaves the UK running a budget deficit that's far above the industrial world average.
+- The UK government raised slightly more revenue relative to national income than the US, Japan and Canada, but less than Germany and Scandinavian countries like Denmark and Norway. - Public spending as a share of national income in the UK is slightly above the average of other industrial countries the UK spends more than the US and Japan, but much less than Italy or France. - Spending just above the international average, but raising less in revenue, leaves the UK running a budget deficit that's above the industrial world average.